gcharalampous/book-notes/my-sourdough/README.md

 ## **Instructions**

 ### 1. **Prepare Your Sourdough Starter**
-   - If you have had the pleasure of meeting me in real life, I might have shared some of my sourdough starter with you.
+   - If you had the pleasure of meeting me in person, I might have shared some of my sourdough starter with you.
 If not, unlucky for you, but at least I am providing instructions on how to create your own **[sourdough starter](sourdough_starter.md)**.
    - Feed it every day like it’s a Tamagotchi from the ‘90s.
-I used to have one of those.
-If it dies, it’s on you!
-Just kidding, you can feed it once a week and keep it in the refrigerator.
+I used to have one of those!
+If it dies, it’s on you, just kidding!
+You can actually feed it once a week and keep it in the refrigerator.
    - Before you start baking, let the sourdough starter come to room temperature, discard half of it, and feed it.
 It should be bubbling and doubling in size in about 4-6 hours.
 If not, it’s time for a heart-to-heart chat with your starter.

 ### 2. **Mixing the Dough**